deborahdjon/blog/content/About.md

 <div class="map-popover" id="pin-dallas-desc">
   <p class="h3">Dallas, USA: Web Engineering Intern</p>
   <p>
-Working on features for the [Nokia Open Ecosystem Network](https://open-ecosystem.org/).
+Working on features for the <a href="https://open-ecosystem.org/">Nokia Open Ecosystem Network</a>.
 The tasks is to add information to the metrics dashboard of the webpage.
 It involves front-end as well as back-end programming.
 Programming Languages, Frameworks: Drupal , PHP, Javascript, REST, SQL.
 </p>
 </div>